bozuko/bozuko/content/app/terms.md

 2. **Registration**

-    Certain of the Services are intended only for our customers who register for the Services and Site (ìRegistered Usersî) and Bozuko reserves the right to limit certain Services to Registered Users (collectively, ìRegistered User Servicesî).
+    Certain of the Services are intended only for our customers who register for the Services and Site (‚ÄúRegistered Users‚Äù) and Bozuko reserves the right to limit certain Services to Registered Users (collectively, ‚ÄúRegistered User Services‚Äù).
 Your use of the Registered User Services is subject to additional terms and conditions and your continued use of the Registered User Services constitutes acceptance of these additional terms and conditions.

     As part of the registration process or as part of your continued use of any Registered User Services, you may be